 DNCP witness Venable presented testimony regarding the utility's 2009 IRP, including an overview of the IRP process and a discussion of the Company's plans for future REPS filings.
-She noted in her direct testimony that DNCP's 2009 IRP included provisions to achieve policy goals from individual state legislatures.
+She noted in her direct testimony that DNCP's 2009 IRP included provisions to achieve policy goals from individual state legislatures, namely increased electric generation and increasing DSM programs.
 DNCP witness Jesensky discussed the utility's current, proposed, and future DSM programs.
-DNCP's IRP indicates that it has not filed for approval of DSM programs in North Carolina, but plans to implement a portfolio of DSM programs in Virginia after the Virginia State Corporation Commission approves them, and will evaluate and consider these programs for approval and implementation in North Carolina.5 Environmental
+DNCP's IRP indicates that it has not filed for approval of DSM programs in North Carolina, but plans to implement a portfolio of DSM programs in Virginia after the Virginia State Corporation Commission approves them, and will evaluate and consider these programs for approval and implementation in North Carolina.5 Environmental Intervenor witness Wilson recommended that DNCP file its proposed EE programs in North Carolina as expeditiously as possible and recommended that all the utilities participate in a regional EE database and collaboration process.
+According to DNCP witness Venable, while DNCP does not support the creation of a regional EE database and collaboration process.